-Sometimes you can't just get motivated to get out of bed to train, or to push out that last rep or even attempt certain exercises without a reliable spotter.
+- Sometimes you can't just get motivated to get out of bed to train, or to push out that last rep or even attempt certain exercises without a reliable spotter.
 The simple answer is to train with a partner.
-There are numerous benefits to having a
+There are numerous benefits to having a workout partner.

 Firstly they will help you with motivation in actually getting to the gym as you will not want to leave your partner sitting around waiting for you while you decide if you can be bothered today.